labibswr/InventoryManager/README.md

 # InventoryManager
-This is a full-stack inventory management web application.
-Used Django framework and Python for the backend.
+This is a full-stack inventory management web application. \n Used Django framework and Python for the backend. \n
 Note: production and deployment has been paused due to inactivity.